4 Days in San Francisco: Perfect Itinerary for First Timers

 You can see the original mission next to the newer, bigger, more opulent basilica at the corner of 16th and Dolores.

-Mission Dolores Park, on the other hand, is one of the most popular parks in the city, especially on warm, sunny days, when you’ll find thousands of people flocking to the park with their picnic blankets and boozy beverages, clad in the smallest possible amount of clothing, to enjoy the sights and sounds of the Mission.
+The park, on the other hand, is one of the most popular parks in the city, especially on warm, sunny days, when you’ll find hundreds (thousands?) of people flocking to the park with their picnic blankets and boozy beverages, clad in the smallest possible amount of clothing, to enjoy the sights and sounds of the Mission.

 This is a fun place for a picnic lunch or picnic happy hour, and you can grab supplies at nearby Bi-Rite Market which has a good selection of wine, beer, cheese, crackers, and whatever else you’re craving.